Electroconvulsive Therapy: UK Therapy Options

 Electroconvulsive therapy (ECT) can make a significant difference in some cases of severe mental illness, but it’s an often misunderstood treatment.
-Because this treatment involves anesthesia and is done in a medical setting, some may worry that it’s a harmful way to treat mental illness.
-However, done safely, electroconvulsive therapy can be a helpful option for many.
-Below, explore electroconvulsive therapy, what it’s used for, and ways to get help for mental illness or mental health challenges.
+Because electroconvulsive therapy involves anesthesia and must be done by a highly trained healthcare team in a medical setting, some may worry that it’s a harmful way to treat mental illness.
+However, done safely by healthcare professionals, electroconvulsive therapy can be a helpful option for some.
+Below, explore electroconvulsive therapy, what it’s used for, and ways to get help for mental illness or mental health challenges so you can make an informed decision about your own mental health care.

 What is electroconvulsive therapy (ECT)?